Warning

 Proposals for changes to the functional groups of the RB shall be submitted to the SG for endorsement.

-B.3.3.3 Member Selection Process
+B.3.3.3 Member selection process

-Nominations for representatives of RB member organisations should be sent in writing to the Chair of the RB, through the Secretary.
-Organisations should ensure that nominated representatives meet the required representative qualifications (see B.3.3.5).
-Non-affiliated members can be appointed by the RB if the potential member’s profile is applicable and beneficial to the RB.
 Provision should be given to the promotion of gender and geographical diversity when nominating new member representatives.
-When replacing their representative, organisations should nominate a female candidate if they are replacing a male representative and should nominate a male candidate if replacing a female representative.
-Should a member organisation not be in a position to do so, the nomination request should include a justification for this.
-Organisations should also consider rotating representatives with different geographic backgrounds when changing their representative.
-Members of the RB, or the RB Chair, can request a vote to terminate a member's representation.
-Requests should be submitted to the Chair of the RB, through the Secretary, by email or at RB meetings.
-Termination of a membership, if not voluntary, will be put to all members of the RB by email and agreed upon by a general vote (see B.3.5.12).
+When replacing their representative, organizations should nominate a female candidate if they are replacing a male representative and should nominate a male candidate if replacing a female representative.
+Should a member organization not be in a position to do so, the nomination request should include a justification for this.
+Organizations should also consider rotating representatives with different geographic backgrounds when changing their representative.

-B.3.3.5 Representative Qualifications
+B.3.3.5 Representative qalifications

 Nominees for the RB should fit the following profile:

-3. Has experience in the field and the practical application of IMAS;
+- Has experience in the field and the practical application of IMAS;

 B.3.3.7 Observers

 B.3.3.8.
-Tenure of Membership of Member Organisations
+Tenure of membership of member organizations

 B.3.3.9.
-Tenure of Member Representatives and Non-Affiliated Individuals
+Tenure of member representatives and non-affiliated Individuals

 The standard tenure of individual member representatives and non-affiliated members is five (5) years.
 The RB may extend the tenure for any reason for up to five (5) years.
 Changes in individuals should follow gender and geographical diversity considerations (see B.3.3.4).